xhuliokondakciu/InteractiveDataVisualization/README.md

 As mentioned previously the project uses the code first approach in creating the database schema.
 The table models are all saved in project **DataVisualization.Models**.

-To add a new table create a new class in this project and than go to the class KGTContext in **DataVisualization.Context** and add property
+To add a new table create a new class in this project and than go to the class **VisContext** in **DataVisualization.Context** and add property

 ```
 public DbSet<MyNewTable> MyNewTable { get; set; }